-Also known as Cushion Star, Patchwork Sea Star, Patchwork Starfish, Pillow Sea Star, Pillow Starfish, Pincushion Sea Star, Pincushion Starfish, Pink Pillow, Schmedelian Pincushion Starfish, Starfish.
+Also known as Bun Star, Cushion Star, Patchwork Sea Star, Patchwork Starfish, Pillow Sea Star, Pillow Starfish, Pincushion Sea Star, Pincushion Starfish, Pink Pillow, Schmedelian Pincushion Starfish, Starfish.

-Found singly or in groups on rubble and sandy areas over shallow rocky reefs.
+Found singly or in groups, on rubble and sandy areas, of shallow rocky reefs.
+Varies in colour.

 They feed on hard and soft corals and sponges.

 Culcita schmedeliana and Culcita novaeguineae are almost impossible to differentiate by sight so it is best to identify by area where found!

 Sea Stars have remarkable regenerative powers, when attacked and damaged by predators they are able to grow new arms.
 They usually have five arms but have been found with 4 or 6 arms, this may be because more than one arm has been damaged at one time!

 Sometimes small parasitic limpets can be found on the underside of arms which can deform the arms.